Cryptkeeper/fsautoproc/README.md

 `fsautoproc` is built with CMake.
 You will need a C11 compiler and CMake installed.
 The utility is primarily written for use on Linux and BSD systems (including macOS).
 It may work on Windows with WSL or Cygwin, but this is currently untested.

-C11 is used for basic atomic boolean operations.
-C99 compatibility can be achieved by replacing any `_Atomic` keyword usages with `volatile` and adding a mutex lock.
+C11 is used for basic atomic boolean operations when scheduling work across threads.
+C99 compatibility can be achieved by providing a `stdatomic.h` compatible stub header for your platform.

 1. Clone the repository and its submodules: `git clone --recursive https://github.com/Cryptkeeper/fsautoproc`
 2. Build the CMake project with `cmake -B build`